HomeBinder partners with Thumbtack to expand homeowners’ access to home service professionals - NewsBreak

 HomeBinder partners with Thumbtack to expand homeowners’ access to home service professionals

-BOSTON, Mass., Dec.
-15, 2021 (SEND2PRESS NEWSWIRE) — HomeBinder, a centralized home management platform that keeps homeowners connected with mortgage lenders, Realtors and other authorized professionals, today announced a new integration with Thumbtack.
-The integration expands upon the more than 23,000 recommended service providers already listed in HomeBinder to provide consumers...www.wandtv.com
+BOSTON, Mass., Dec 15, 2021 (SEND2PRESS NEWSWIRE) — HomeBinder, a centralized home management platform that keeps homeowners connected with mortgage lenders, Realtors and other authorized professionals, today announced a new integration with Thumbtack.
+The integration expands upon the more than 23,000 recommended service providers already listed in HomeBinder to provide consumers...californianewswire.com

 Comments / 0